Programmatic Advertising 101: What is Conversion Tracking?

 What does full-funnel success look like for a digital campaign?

-Every digital campaign should have goals or KPIs that can be tracked and optimized toward, and there are measurement opportunities along the way to help you determine what’s working and what’s not.
-And when measuring campaign effectiveness, it’s important to keep the customer journey in mind, because you want to see results at every step.
+Every digital campaign should have goals or KPIs that can be tracked and optimized toward.
+There are measurement opportunities along the way to help you determine what’s working and what’s not, and when measuring the effectiveness of your native advertising, it’s important to bear the customer journey in mind in order to see results at every step.

-The customer journey starts with awareness, moves to product consideration, and ends with conversions.
-Your ad is generating awareness from impressions?
-Good.
+The customer journey begins with awareness, moves to product consideration, and (hopefully) ends with conversions.
+Your ads are generating awareness from impressions?
+Good!
 You’re getting a high number of clicks from a successful ad unit?
-Great.
+Great!
 A consumer took an action on your site?
 Even better.

 - Completing a purchase